tazama-lf/docs/Product/configuration-management.md

 ***Every.
 Possible.
 Outcome.***

-All the possible outcomes from the rule processors are encapsulated in each rule’s configuration, with the exception of the `.err` outcome that is not listed in the rule configuration because the conditions and descriptions are built into the rule processor itself.
+All the possible outcomes from the rule processors are encapsulated in each rule's configuration, with the exception of the `.err` outcome that is not listed in the rule configuration because the conditions and descriptions are built into the rule processor itself.
 When composing the typology configuration, the user must remember to include the `.err` outcome, but the rest of the rule results (exit conditions and banded/cased results) can be directly reconciled with the elements in the `rules` object.

 Each rule result element in the rules array contains the same attributes: